 Stroke

-A stroke is an interruption of blood supply to part of the brain
+A stroke is an interruption of blood supply to part of the brain.
+If arteries become blocked, bleed or break, then the brain tissue is damaged, causing brain injury.

 A major reason for ARBI is thiamin (vitamin B1) deficiency.
 Thiamin, which is an essential nutrient for healthy brains, is not produced by the body and must be consumed in food or supplements.
-Acohol interferes with the absorbsion of thiamin due to swelling of the stomach lining.
-Excessive drinking is often associated with a poor diet, which means thiamin can be lacking in the first place.
+Alcohol interferes with the absorbtion of thiamin due to swelling of the stomach lining.
+If excessive alcohol consumption is also associated with a poor diet, which means thiamin can be lacking in the first place.

 The effects of ARBI can result in: